Roxana1981/The-Wedding-Planner/README.md

 **Navigation bar**

-The navigation bar consists of the name of the company at the top left and links to the "Gallery" and “Contact Us” pages.
+The navigation bar consists of the name of the company at the top left and links to the Gallery and Contact Us pages.
-End users can go back to the homepage through the company logo or through the homepage link.
+End users can return to the homepage through the company logo or through the Home link.

 ![Navbar](assets/readmeimg/navbar.jpg)